14. Hotels, Entertainment, Educational Venues, Restaurants

 You’ll find many entertainment opportunities along the bikeways.

 Examples?
 Well, personally, I’m a big live music fan.
 One spot near the bikeways that is thick with both live music and HER Helmet Thursdays spots is Cannery Row at Prescott.
-You’re smack in the midst of HER Helmet Thursdays live music spots Jose’s Lounge Underground and Cooper’s Pub & Restaurant, plus nearby live music venues Blue Fin and Sly McFly’s.
+You’re in the midst of HER Helmet Thursdays live music spot Cooper’s Pub & Restaurant, plus nearby live music venues Blue Fin and Sly McFly’s.
 There’s other live music in the vicinity too, such as lounge music at the Clement.

 You’ll find educational and entertainment spots to suit a multitude of tastes here, and most are convenient locations for people who bike.
 Below are a few examples:

 - Live music, as mentioned above, directly on the Cannery Row bike path.